nandoflorestan/mithril-widgets/README.rst

   in progress.
 - **SearchBox** creates a search input with a "clear" button to the right.
-  You can just add it to your page and then set on it an *onchange()* function to do stuff whenever the value of the input changes.
+  You can just add it to your page and then set on it an *onchange()* function to do stuff whenever the user presses Enter on the search box.
 - **SimpleTable** displays a table.
 - **SortedTable** displays a table which allows the user to click on each header to sort the rows by that column, ascending or descending.
 - **UL** makes it easy to render an unordered list.
 - **Option** creates an <option> inside a <select> dropdown.
-- **SelectNav** creates a navigation menu, but unfortunately, currently it uses <select> tags instead of Bootstrap dropdown menus.
+- **NavMenu** creates an actual Bootstrap_ navigation menu from data representing a menu structure.
+- **FormField** creates a Bootstrap_ form field, optionally with a label.
+- **PhoneField** creates a "tel" input for phone numbers.
 - **ContentEditable** creates in-place editable tags, but it is kind of just a stub right now.
 Of course, improving it is just a Simple Matter Of Programming...